-If your baby is suffering from constipation, you will want to help them feel better as soon as possible.
-Prunes and prune juice are usually the first things recommended to treat constipation naturally, but you may be wondering just how long it will take to help sooth your little one’s tummy.
+If you suspect your baby is suffering from constipation, your instinct will be to help them feel better as soon as possible.
+Before turning to any medication, many parents consider using prunes to relieve their little one’s constipation.
+Prunes and prune juice are frequently recommended as a natural constipation remedy, but you might wonder how long does it take for prunes to work on baby constipation.

-Prunes act as a natural laxative because they are high in fiber and sorbitol.
+Prunes can act as a natural laxative due to their high levels of fiber and sorbitol.
 Most babies will have a successful bowel movement within 12-24 hours of eating prunes.
 The time it takes will vary for each child due to differences in digestive tracts and the severity of constipation.

-Keep reading to get a better idea of how and why prunes work and what may help them work faster for your baby.
+Keep reading to better understand how and why prunes help with constipation and what may help them work faster for your baby.

 How long does it take for prunes to work on a baby?

-Your little one’s gut is still trying to figure itself out and some babies have slower digestive tracts than others.
+How long it takes for prunes to work depends on several factors.
+Your little one’s gut is still developing and some babies have slower digestive tracts than others.
 This is completely normal but it could mean a delay in how quickly prunes will take effect in helping to relieve your baby’s discomfort.

 For an adult, a serving of prunes will usually start relieving constipation within a few hours.
 If constipation is severe, it may take longer.
-It varies from person to person, but studies have shown that prunes both soften stools and increase the frequency of bowel movements because they are high in fiber and sorbitol, a natural laxative.
+Overall, studies have shown that prunes both soften stools and increase the frequency of bowel movements because they are high in fiber and sorbitol, a natural laxative.
+However, how well and how quickly the prunes work will vary from person to person.

-Before starting to eat solid foods, babies usually only become constipated if they are dehydrated or if they are sensitive to an ingredient in their formula or to something their mother ate.
+Before starting to eat solid foods, babies usually only become constipated if they are dehydrated or if they’re sensitive to an ingredient in their formula or something their mother ate.
 Some signs that your baby is constipated include:

 - Hard, pellet-like stool